J4TPlays/FilEncrypt-Server/README.md

 ### Can the chat server be DDoSed?
 Of course.
 There's no absolute way to ensure your server isn't DDoSed.
-There is, however, a precaution in place for the clients which will ignore messages if they aren't using the same channel token as you, but if they get ahold of your channel token and even some of their information is decrypted by your clients, your chat will be flooded by their nonsense.
-If you do experience a DDoS / DoS attack, you can simply type the `/newtoken` command into your messenger to completely switch channels.
-This unfortunately means that you'll have to restart your client connection (message viewer).
+However, there are going to be a lot of precautions in place for the server receiving messages which will ignore messages that don't meet the exact requirements of a message.

 ### Where's the GUI?
 Command line is horrible!